5A Bracketology

 Bracketology is something Joe Lunardi began in the 90’s as a way to predict the field of participants that would make the NCAA basketball tournament each year and where in the bracket they would be slotted.

-We started this process with Alabama high school football back in 2016 and have done it every year since.
-We thought it would be a great way to help schools and the people involved with a team have some knowledge on who and where they may be playing in the playoffs, or if they will even make it at all.
+I started this process with Alabama high school football back in 2016 and have done it every year since.
+I thought it would be a great way to help schools and the people involved with a team have some knowledge on who and where they may be playing in the playoffs, or if they will even make it at all.

 Before we begin, a few things to note when reading the info below:

-– This is all based on a few factors: A) Region record, B) strength of region record to that point, C) non-region record, which is only used for tiebreak purposes, and D) our own opinion.
+– This is all based on a few factors: A) current region record, B) strength of region record to that point, C) non-region record, which is only used for tiebreak purposes, and D) our own opinions and projections.
 Most teams will be placed based on their region record at that point, but sometimes we may make a change based on our opinion of what we believe will happen in the future.
 When we do give our opinion or our own projections, we will note that.

 – It’s also important to note that a team can’t lose a tiebreaker, only win it.
 For instance, if three teams beat each other within the season to cause a 3-way tie, and it goes to non-region wins or some other tiebreaker where one team is clearly out of the running to win it, then that doesn’t mean they are out of the running if there are more playoff spots to get.
 Teams with bad records are rewarded for their region wins just like teams with good records are punished for their region losses.